 The execution of a lease agreement is subject to stamp duty payable by the landlord at the rate of 10% of the amount of one month's rent.
-Stamp duty on lease agreements must be paid on or before the 20th of the month following the execution date of the lease agreement.
+Stamp duty on lease agreements must be paid on or before the 20^{th} of the month following the execution date of the lease agreement.
 In general, the lease of real estate is exempt from VAT.

 Landlords (natural persons) of leased premises are subject to personal income tax (IRS).
 Rents received are taxable at the rate of 28%.
+If the rental income arises from property refurbished and located in an urban rehabilitated area, the landlords resident in Portuguese territory are taxed at a rate of 5%, provided that all requirements are duly met.
 In the case of corporate entities, rents are subject to corporate income tax (IRC) and taxable at the rate of 25%.
 Withholding tax applies when such income is paid by entities, which must have an organised accounts system.

-Fitting-out works
+(c) Fitting-out works